History of the Tohoku Rakuten Golden Eagles: 2005–2009: Debut and the road to the Climax Series

-In an about-face from its nontraditional approach to its inaugural season, Mikitani instead looked to experience to lead the Eagles in its second season when he replaced first-time manager Tao with Hall of Famer and veteran manager Katsuya Nomura, signing him to a three-year contract.
-Third baseman José Fernández was also acquired from the Seibu Lions in the off-season.
+In an about-face from its nontraditional approach to its inaugural season, Mikitani instead looked to experience to lead the Eagles in its second season when he replaced first-time manager Tao with Hall of Famer and veteran manager Katsuya Nomura.
+The team also acquired third baseman José Fernández from the Seibu Lions in the off-season.
 The team improved slightly over its first season, and Fernández went on to receive the Eagles' first Best Nine Award in his first season with the team.
 However, the 2006 season also brought the Eagles' their first no-hit loss, and they still finished last in the Pacific League.
 At the end of the season, Rakuten drafted pitcher Masahiro Tanaka in the first round of the 2006 amateur high school draft.
-They were awarded the opportunity to draft Tanaka after winning a four-team lottery against the Yokohama BayStars, the Orix Buffaloes, and the Hokkaido Nippon-Ham Fighters, who also named him as their first-round selection.
+They were awarded the opportunity to draft Tanaka after winning a four-team lottery against the Yokohama BayStars, Orix Buffaloes, and Hokkaido Nippon-Ham Fighters, who also named him as their first-round selection.

 The Eagles' first real signs of improvement came during the 2007 season, the team's third.
 First baseman and designated hitter Takeshi Yamasaki led the league in home runs through May and was named the Pacific League MVP for the month of May, the team's first.
 Yamasaki, as the top vote-getter overall, went on to be selected by fans to the Pacific League All-Star team for the 2007 All-Star Series.
 With one of the All-Star games being played at the Eagles' home stadium that year, fans also voted in seven other Rakuten players, including rookie pitcher Tanaka.
 The Eagles were the first PL team to have eight players selected for the All-Star team since 1978.
 Nomura was critical of the fans' selections, stating that not all of his players selected were worthy of being named All-Stars.
 Rakuten finished the season with a losing record, however, for the first time they did not finish the season last, instead finishing fourth.
 At the end of the season, Yamasaki led the league in both home runs and runs batted in (RBIs) and Tanaka was awarded the Pacific League Rookie of the Year Award.
 In the off-season, the team's president since its inception, Toru Shimada, acquired ownership of the team.
 Additionally, Nippon Paper acquired the naming rights to Miyagi Stadium, and the park was renamed Kleenex Stadium.
 The team finished fifth next season, however, Iwakuma finished with the best earned run average (ERA) and most wins in the league after struck by injuries the previous few years.
 At season's end, he was presented with his and the team's first PL Most Valuable Player (MVP) and Eiji Sawamura Awards.